vipickering/vincentp/_drafts/2017-08-01-conversation.md

 In terms of the shared language of the system itself we must consider the visual language and ensure interactions are consistent throughout.
 For instance, if a user clicks on a blue underlined word on a website they would expect to link to another page.
 Any other action which occurs is unexpected and will begin the breakdown in conversation between the user and system.
 Attempt to construct a system that embraces consistent user responses to input, and in which, responses are easy to digest and unambiguous.
 How we indicate responses in our system and communicate them to the user effectively should allow the user to understand what has happened and why.

 Where systems are concerned it is relatively easy to make them speak the correct native language, but often context within is lost.
-When supporting foreign markets research extensively use of colours, patterns and specific design tropes avoiding unfamiliar patterns (even if they seem natural to your usual market) and ensure colours and symbols used are familiar to the regions and not offensive.
+If supporting a market foreign to your own, extensively research use of colours, patterns , language use, and specific design tropes.
+Avoid unfamiliar patterns (even if they seem natural to your usual market) and ensure colours and symbols used are familiar to the regions and not offensive.

 When a user attains a determined level of maturity in using a system.
 Offer keyboard short-cuts, common gesture types and other input mechanisms to reduce conversation time.
 Allow the user to determine when they wish to use short-cuts as they feel more comfortable engaging with the system.